adeira/universe/src/mrtnzlml-meta/docs/flow.md

 (source Discord)

+## Exit codes

+Flow exited with some numeric exit code and you are not sure what does it mean?
+You can find these exit codes here: https://github.com/facebook/flow/blob/eaffc8cdf09fb268c6f9ab9914685cbbd562e534/src/common/exit_status/flowExitStatus.ml

 ## Sound vs. complete

 > A sound type system (or analysis) is one that rejects all erroneous programs, and a complete system accepts all correct programs.